 THE CSU GUARANTEE

 Take the guesswork out of budgeting for a four-year degree with the CSU Guarantee.
-For new students entering in Summer or Fall 2020, your tuition and room and board charges are now guaranteed for four years, making it easier to plan for and manage the costs associated with completing your degree.
+For new students entering in Summer or Fall 2021, your tuition is now guaranteed for four years, making it easier to plan for and manage the costs associated with completing your degree.

 Below are answers to the most common questions regarding the CSU Guarantee.
 You can also contact us at:

 Tuition charges will not increase for eligible first-time undergraduate students entering in Fall 2021 for the four-year period from initial enrollment as a degree-seeking student.
 Students who begin their undergraduate career one semester early in Summer 2021 and continue in Fall 2021 will be included in the CSU Guarantee effective in the Fall 2021 semester.

 The CSU Guarantee ends after four years, regardless of whether a student is enrolled full time or part time.

 2. I’M A TRANSFER STUDENT.
 DOES THE CSU GUARANTEE APPLY TO ME?

 Yes, the plan also applies to eligible undergraduate new transfer students for their guarantee period, which is a proportional period of time based on the student’s transferrable credits.
 Transfer students are encouraged to contact All-in-1 Enrollment Services for assistance in determining the duration of their guarantee.